-Cover and illustrations by Ryan Heshka.
+Cover and interior illustrations by Rebecca Chaperon.

 The Regret Issue (a post-Olympic Reflection) Featuring fine fiction from Marsha McSpadden, Katherine Fawcett, Alexander Herman, Angela Hibbs, Garth Holden, Mindy Abramowitz; poetry from Afuwa Grainger, Laurie D. Graham, and Spencer Gordon; commentary from Chris Shaw, Elizabeth Bachinsky, and Alex Leslie; creative nonfiction by Carellin Brooks, Mark Foss, Trisha Cull; drama from Amber Dawn and monologues by Charles Demers and Tim Carlson; illustrated by Feature Artist Ryan Lawrie.
 Also includes the 2010 Lush Triumphant winners—Shana Myara (Fiction), Jacob Zeltserman (Creative Nonfiction); and Andrea Ledding (Poetry)—plus book reviews and Stuart Ross's irreverent column—Mondo Hunkamooga!
 On newsstands now!